boltops-tools/lono-docs/_docs/configsets.md

 title: Configsets
 ---

-Configsets are essentially configuration management.
+Configsets are essentially configuration management embedded into the CloudFormation template.
 You can use configsets to install and configure software on your EC2 instances automatically.
 Lono allows you to use configsets in a reusable way.

 ## Configuration Management Tool